- be_ixf; php_sdk; php_sdk_1.4.18

-Dr. Hutton has served as conductor of Youth Symphony and Youth Orchestra since 1995.
-Currently a member of the Rogue Valley Symphony and RVSO Brass Quintet, Dr. Hutton is a recipient of the Alteria M. Bryant Award honoring women in the arts, as well as SOU’s Elmo Stevenson Presidential Award recognizing outstanding service to the University.
+Dr. Hutton is Artistic Director and Conductor of Youth Symphony and Youth Orchestra of Southern Oregon.
+She is a member of the Rogue Valley Symphony Orchestra and RVSO Brass Quintet.
+Dr. Hutton is a recipient of the Alteria M. Bryant Award honoring women in the arts, as well as SOU’s Elmo Stevenson Presidential Award recognizing outstanding service to the University.

 Instructor – Trombone, Composition

 Dr. Jacobs is principal trombone in the Rogue Valley Symphony.
 He is also regularly the trombonist in the Oregon Shakespeare Festival.
 He played in Shakespeare in Love (2017), Beauty and the Beast (2017), THE WIZ!
 (2016), Guys and Dolls (2015), The Music Man (2009), Pirates of Penzance (2011), and Animal Crackers (2012).
 In 2014, Dr. Jacobs completed a tour of concerts near Basel, Switzerland, featuring his recent compositions for band.
 His tone poem for orchestra, Las Ranas de Katanchel was premiered by the Rogue Valley Symphony in 2010 and subsequently recorded by the Moravian Philharmonic Orchestra in Olomouc, the Czech Republic for the compact disc Spellbound.
 He composed the film score for the short film The Bullet of Time (2018).
 His brass quintet Tilting at Windmills premiered in 2019.
 In 2020 he is working on newly commissioned works including a score for a new short film by the maker of The Bullet of Time.

 Percussion/History/World Music, Director of the SOU Raider Band